March 28, 2023

-Ottawa, ON — Following is a statement from Brian Sauvé, President of the National Police Federation, regarding the Government of Canada’s 2022 Federal Budget:
+Ottawa, ON — Following is a statement from Brian Sauvé, President of the National Police Federation, in response to the Federal Government’s 2023-2024 Budget, tabled today:

 About the National Police Federation:

 The National Police Federation (NPF) represents ~20,000 RCMP Members serving across Canada and internationally.
 It is the largest police labour relations organization in Canada and second largest in North America.
 We are focused on improving public safety in Canada for our Members and all Canadians by advocating for investment in policing and other related supports and services.
 This includes calling for required resourcing, equipment, and supports to enhance community safety and livability in the communities we serve, large and small, across Canada.